lucienfrancois/RothGabidulinCodes/README.md

-# RothGabidulinCodes
+# Roth Tensor Codes

-Here is a collection of data and MAGMA code linked to the paper.
+Here is a collection of data and MAGMA code associated with the study of the generalization of the tensor codes introduced by Ron Roth.

 ## Table of contents
 :open_file_folder: <ins>__Counting elements__</ins>\